wxy20850606/wxy20850606.github.io/content/posts/2025/10/from-52to+64.md

 | 2024 | 31.27% | 25.72% | 5.55% |
 | 🟢 **2025** | 🟢 **63.52%** | 14.03% | 🟢 **49.49%** |

-> When you lose a lot in the market, treat it as a **lesson**, not a failure.

 ---

 ## Why I Lost Over 50%

 It wasn’t the market that defeated me — it was the noise in my own mind.

-### Tried Every Style
+There are three reasons why I lost.

+### 1. Too Many Styles

 At the beginning of my investing journey, I deliberately experimented with every style — because I wanted to learn.
 I tried ETFs vs. active investing, value vs. growth, diversification vs. concentration, dividends vs. non-dividends, buy-and-hold vs. market timing, and even fixed equity-bond ratios.